 Why is sleep so vital?

-As an adult, on an average, you need at least 7 hours of quality sleep.
+Firstly if you are facing problems sleeping then make sure to read this post on – What are Andara Crystals?
+To find out how they can help you, cause As an adult, on an average, you need at least 7 hours of quality sleep.
 With a sound and adequate night sleep, you ensure a fresh and energetic morning; improved concentration, alertness, and memory; feeling more productive; enhanced immune system; feeling better and happier all day.
 As Thomas Dekker has said, “Sleep is the golden chain that ties health and our bodies together.”
 But, it’s not as easy as said or written, especially in the current fast forward paced lifestyle.
 You may or may not know who robs off your sleep.

 Why I can’t get a good sleep?